-This monthly seminar series brings together academics, higher degree researchers, post-graduate coursework students and those interested in relational approaches to research.
-The overarching purpose of these seminars is to facilitate a research environment that is focused on pushing the boundaries of what is known and producing cutting edge relational research.
-Organized by Dr Scott Eacott, this is an innovative and intellectually stimulating series with participants working together to improve the quality of both individual and collective research programs.
+To facilitate a research environment that is focused on pushing the boundaries of what is known and producing cutting-edge research, A/Prof Eacott runs a weekly relational seminar series.
+Bringing together academics, higher degree researchers, post-graduate coursework students and those interested in relational approaches to research.
+This is an innovative and intellectually stimulating series with participants working together to improve the quality of both individual and collective research programs.

 Who should attend?

-These seminars will be of value to current and aspiring researchers working with relational approaches to scholarship.
+These seminars will be of value to current and aspiring researchers working with the relational approach.
 However, any person with a vested interest in relations and relational theories in their broadest sense would benefit from attending.

 What you can expect to get from these seminars?

-These seminars will provide an opportunity for participants to engage with, critique and unpack a current piece of relational research (e.g. working papers or published works).
+These seminars will provide an opportunity for participants to engage with, critique and unpack a current piece of relational research (e.g. working papers or published works) and/or moblise the relational approach to analyse data.
 Participants can expect theoretical, methodological and empirical ideas in relating the focus article to their individual and collective research program.

 What will you have to do to get the most from these seminars?